Operation of the Line

 Old Dalby Instructions 1974

-This is the front cover of the R&DD Operational Instructions for the line dating from 1974.
-It was run by the Field Trials & Services section where the author worked for a number of years.
+This is the front cover of the R&DD Operational Instruction Booklet for the line dating from 1974.
+It was run by the Field Trials & Services Section where the author worked for a number of years.

 Melton Jcn GF

 Melton Jcn.
-Ground Frame: the access line to the test track and the former Alstom Control Centre at Asfordby leaves the Leicester to Peterborough Up line at this point.
-The sign refers to the staff section to the former mine.
+Ground Frame: the access line to the test track and the former depot at Asfordby leaves the Leicester to Peterborough Up line at this point.
+The sign refers to the staff section to Asfordby GF and access to either the former mine or directly onto the test track.
 Note the Ground Signal showing a 'proceed' aspect and the points lying towards Asfordby.
+The Location cabinet hidden behind the bush on the right houses the token machine and telephone to Melton Station box.

 Author

-Melton Jcn GF closer The Melton Junction GF in close-up.
+The Ground Frame in close-up.
 The small Tyer's key token can be seen protruding from the base of the left hand lever.
-Once the signalman has released the frame electrically the key token can be used to unlock the frame.
+Once the signalman has released the frame electrically, the key token can be used to unlock the frame.
 The photograph shows the button being pressed by the operator's left hand.

 Author